Interesting Facts About Pictou

 Christie MacDonald (1875-1962) was one of the most famous Broadway singers of all time.
 When she died, her body was cremated and part of her ashes were brought to her hometown of Pictou and scattered over the harbour.

-Edward Mortimer (1767-1819), owned the first wheeled vehicle Pictou ever saw.
+Edward Mortimer (1767-1819) owned the first wheeled vehicle in Pictou.
 Although he was probably the richest man in Nova Scotia at this time, he died penniless.

 Adams Archibald MacKay was the only student awarded Pictou Academy's Gold Medal twice.
 The first time, in 1879, he was only 13 years old.

 John Patterson was the founder of Pictou Town.
 His home (now gone) was at the top of Deacon's Hill.
 It was the first frame house built in Pictou.

 Pictou Academy was the first school in Nova Scotia, where any student could attend, regardless of their religion.